Kenshin9977/video-dl/README.md

 * Homebrew has the `ffmpeg` package which includes `ffprobe`: `brew install ffmpeg`

 ## Downloads
-The installer for Windows is available in the [releases](https://github.com/Kenshin9977/video-dl/releases) section.
+Binaries for Windows, macOS and Linux are available in the [releases](https://github.com/Kenshin9977/video-dl/releases) section.
-The program isn't signed yet, so your browser will probably warn you when downloading it.

 ## Usage

 Simply run the binary.
-The program isn't signed yet, so on Windows and macOS you'll have a window popping up telling you the program isn't safe.

 Launch video-dl, enter a valid URL of a supported website, select the options you want then click "Download".
 Each option should be self explanatory.
 If it isn't, don't hesitate to create an issue so that I can fix that.